OULibraries/ansible-role-d7/README.md

 d7_sync.sh /srv/$site $remotehost
 ```

-This scrypt will sync content *to* a local site *from* a remote host
+This script will sync content *to* a local site *from* a remote host
 * you will need to specify a path and a remote host.
 * Sites on both the local and remote host be at the same path.